Aurelien-Pelissier/TokenizedRealEstate/README.md

 - Compound your rent revenues automatically.
 - Borrow liquidity using your NFT as collateral.

 *Note that we do not copy nor compete with RealT (https://realt.co/), but rather position ourself as a complementary project.
 We aim to be a marketplace where users can exchange and list their RealEstate tokens, and leverage the full benefits of Defi with their illiquid assets.
-We act as a market maker, we have real estate partners in different countries and combine tokens from different protocols.*
+We act as a market maker, and combine tokens from different protocols with real estate partners in different countries.*

 ## Contracts
 NEAR Testnet: